gs1us-technology/vc-verifier-core/README.md

 npm install  ../vc-verifier-rules
 npm run dev
 ```
-Note: 'npm install ../vc-verifier-rules' is required for loading the `vc-verifier-rules` project so that the `vc-verifier-core`
+Note: `npm install ../vc-verifier-rules` is required for loading the `vc-verifier-rules` project into the `vc-verifier-core` node modules folder.

-To use the GS1 US Library add a `require` reference to the `index.js` file in the library.
-This will allow you to verify GS1 credentials.

 Now that both libraries are setup and running locally from the top level command line for `vc-verifier-core` running the following to execute the libraries test suite.